 To apply for BUNAC's Summer Camp USA programme, you'll need to have some experience of working with children.
-BUNAC requests that you've worked with children or taught an activity within the past 12 months before you can apply.
+You must also have no criminal record and be 18-30 years old.

 However, if you don't meet these requirements there's still time to secure a volunteering opportunity with children through a local organisation, such as a school or youth club.

 At Camp America, applicants must be at least 18 years old.
 For the Campower role, you'll need to be a full-time student - although you won't to apply for its Counsellor programme.
 You can apply to be an interviewer, but must have completed at least two summers at camp and have recruitment experience.